 Instead, Shead reminds us that when you truly understand Agile, it’s much more flexible than a “framework.”
 Agile doesn’t do the work or make the decisions, it simply gives adherent teams a set of values with which they can engage in better software development.

 So, it’s the VALUES of Agile that enable teams to make Agile decisions.
-And it’s Agile principles that guide teams in an Agile approach to developing software.
+And it’s Agile principles that guide project managers and teams in an Agile approach to developing software.

-3- Deliver working software frequently, from a couple of weeks to a couple of months, with a preference for the shorter timescale.
+- Deliver a working product frequently, from a couple of weeks to a couple of months, with a preference for the shorter timescale.

 Agile can be flexible, but it also requires you to behave with a certain set of tools.
-According to Shead, what it truly means to be Agile is making each decision based on the Agile principles that team has decided to follow.
+According to Shead, a team is truly Agile when it makes each decision based on the Agile principles it has decided to follow.

 What do you think?
 What’s the most important Agile principle?